5 Best Cast Iron Welding Rods for 2026 Repairs

 Which Rod Should I Use?

 Pick a rod that matches the job: use thinner 3/32″ rods for small cracks and delicate work, and 1/8″ rods when you need more filler or are working on larger sections.
-Choose Ni-55 (ENiFe-C1) for general repairs where you want good flow and fusion, and consider higher-nickel formulations like Ni-99 when extra toughness and reduced brittleness matter.
-Also think about pack size—small kits are handy for occasional fixes, while a one-pound pack makes more sense if you repair cast iron regularly.
+Choose Ni-55 (ENiFe-C1) for general repairs where you want good flow and fusion, and consider Ni-99 when extra toughness, reduced brittleness, or a soft machinable weld deposit matters.
+Also think about pack size — small kits are practical for occasional fixes, while a one-pound pack makes more sense if you repair cast iron regularly.

 How Do I Prevent Cracking?

-Start with clean metal and use preheat to reduce thermal shock, then weld in short passes to control heat input.
-After each short run, peen or let the weld cool slightly and always finish with slow cooling to relieve stresses; skipping these steps is the most common cause of repeat cracking.
+Start with clean metal and preheat the casting to at least 300–400 °F (150–200 °C) to reduce thermal shock, then weld in short 1–2 inch passes to control heat input.
+After each short run, peen or let the weld cool slightly and always finish with slow cooling — bury the part in dry sand or wrap it in a welding blanket rather than cooling in open air.
+Skipping preheat or forcing rapid cooling is the most common cause of post-weld cracking on cast iron.

 Are Nickel Rods Hard To Run?

-There’s a small learning curve compared with mild steel, mainly because nickel rods can melt faster and the puddle behaves differently, but you can get consistent results with some practice.
-Start at a lower amperage than you’d use for steel, keep passes short, and focus on steady motion and arc distance; once you find the right settings the rods produce a predictable puddle with modest slag.
+There is a small learning curve compared with mild steel, mainly because nickel rods melt faster and the puddle behaves differently from what most welders are used to.
+Start at a lower amperage than you would use for steel, keep passes short, and focus on consistent arc distance and travel speed.
+A few practice runs on scrap cast iron will let you dial in the right settings before touching the actual repair.

 What Welders Prefer